Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Improve worldgen performance (NoiseThreader)
 - Disable excessive warning about cascading terrain generation
 - Disable JEI Color searching by default, speeding up startup time by ~5%
+- Tooltip on the "Merge to Nearby Chests" button in your inventory that holding shift changes its mode (Quark: RotN Edition)

 ## Text and Quest Updates: